 This marked a major turning point for me and my quest for complete understanding of English.
 The inceive mystery ignited a chain reaction of discoveries for me.
 Learning that the native English word beginnan resisted being purged from the language made me wonder: just how many native English words didn’t make it?

-Today, we can hear in English echoes of the battles for dominance between words of Old English origin and those of Latin origin.
+Today, we can hear in English echoes of the battles for dominance between words of Anglo-Saxon (Old English) origin and those of Latin origin.
 For example, there is hardly any difference in meaning between oversee and supervise.
 Super- is a Latin prefix meaning “over, above,” and vise comes from a Latin verb meaning “to see” (think vision).
-Likewise, pairs such as aware-cognizant and forbid-prohibit and foretell-predict demonstrate how rampant synonyms are in the language.
+Likewise, pairs such as aware-cognizant and forbid-prohibit and foretell-predict demonstrate how rampant such redundancies are in the language.

-My internet education, or should I say edification, allowed me to see the error in my naive assumption that English provided the French cognates and not the other way round.
-It also broadened my scope from simply grammar nazi to etymologist and, to a lesser extent, socio-linguist.
+Self-education, or should I say self-edification, allowed me to see the error in my naive assumption that English provided the French cognates and not the other way round.
+It had broadened my scope from simply grammar nazi to etymologist and, to a lesser extent, socio-linguist.

-Also thanks to the internet, I have a firm understanding now not only of the English language, but also of the Indo-European language family as a whole, which includes, but is not limited to, the Indian languages (not Native American), Persian (Farsi), the Hellenic (Greek) languages, the Slavic languages (Russian, Ukrainian, Polish, Serbian, Bosnian, etc.), the Italic languages (Latin and its descendants), the Celtic languages (Irish, Welsh, Cornish, etc.) and the Germanic languages (German, Dutch, Gothic, the Scandinavian languages and, yes, English).
+Also thanks to my insatiable thirst, I have a basic understanding now not only of the English language, but also of the Indo-European language super-family, which includes, but is not limited to, the Indian languages (not Native American), Persian (Farsi), the Hellenic (Greek) languages, the Slavic languages (Russian, Ukrainian, Polish, Serbian, Bosnian, etc.), the Italic languages (Latin and its descendants), the Celtic languages (Irish, Welsh, Cornish, etc.) and the Germanic languages (German, Dutch, Gothic, the Scandinavian languages and, yes, English).

 Don’t EVER tell me that English is a Romance language.
 I will spend an hour lecturing you on why you’re wrong.
-As I just finished explaining, Latin has had a substantial impact on our language, but English remains Germanic at its core.
+As I explained in the previous section, Latin has had a substantial impact on our language, but English remains Germanic at its core.

-It is likely that most of the words you have spoken today are of Old English (Anglo-Saxon) origin.
-In fact, most of the words in the previous sentence are of Old English origin.
-Ironically, the only words from that sentence that aren’t of Anglo-Saxon origin are Anglo and Saxon, which are the Latin-based renderings of the names of the Germanic tribes that settled on the island of Great Britain.
-(The Angles decided to rename the region “Angle-land.”
-Hmm.
-Angle-land…..Angland…..England?)
+It is likely that most of the words you have spoken today come from Anglo-Saxon.
+In fact, most of the words in the previous sentence come from Anglo-Saxon.
+Ironically, the only words from that sentence that aren’t of Anglo-Saxon origin are Anglo and Saxon, which are the Latin-based renderings of the names of the chief two Germanic tribes that migrated to the island of Britannia after the Roman Empire withdrew.
+(Side note: The Angles decided to rename the region “Angle-land.”
+We still call it that, actually.
+Eng-land.)

 I’ve also become fascinated by the kinship between English and its Germanic cousins like German and Dutch.
 It’s remarkable how closely these languages’ basic vocabularies resemble each other’s.
 The simple English sentence, “What is your name?” would translate to “Wat is jouw naam?” in Dutch.
 The Beatles’ single I Want to Hold Your Hand was released in German as Komm, gib mir deine Hand, which any English speaker capable of sound reasoning should be able to figure out literally means, “Come, give me your hand.”
 We share other basic terms such as water (German Wasser, Dutch water), hound (German Hund, Dutch hond), house (German Haus, Dutch huis) and numerous simple verbs like to find (German finden, Dutch vinden).

-Another noteworthy point (which is of particular interest to me, considering that I’m an actor) is the sound of Elizabethan English – specifically, the way Shakespeare’s plays would have sounded when they were first performed.
-We don’t have voice recordings from four hundred years ago, obviously, but we know, from studying various forms of linguistic evidence, a few things about what’s called “Original Pronunciation.”
+Another noteworthy point (which is of particular interest to me, as I’m an actor) is the sound of Elizabethan English – specifically, the way Shakespeare’s plays would have sounded when they were first performed.
+We don’t have voice recordings from four hundred years ago, obviously, but we know through examining various forms of linguistic evidence a few things about what’s called “Original Pronunciation.”
 The coolest part about it is that it probably sounded more like American English than like modern-day English accents.

 A friend asked me recently, “When did Americans lose their British accents?”
 I responded by saying that the more accurate question would be, “When did Brits lose their American accents?”
-When the early Puritan settlers arrived in the New World during the Elizabethan-Jacobean period, they brought with them their dialects of English.
+When the early Puritan settlers arrived in the New World during the Jacobean period, they brought with them their dialects of English.
+(Remember that Shakespeare was alive and well at the time of the founding of the Jamestown, Virginia settlement in 1607.)
 While mainland English accents evolved over time, the English spoken in the Americas remained relatively unchanged.
 American English can, therefore, be considered “snapshots” of 16th and 17th century English and, by extension, a superior guide to pronouncing Shakespeare.
-If you’re an American actor practising Shakespeare, my informed linguistic recommendation is to eschew affecting a contemporary English accent; your natural American accent is likely better suited for the Bard’s work.

-Does my language fixation affect the way I interact with the world?
-Well, I strive toward impeccable grammar and usage in both speech and writing, I can effortlessly and almost instantaneously dissect a sentence and indicate which words descend from Old English and which ones do not, I’ve studied sound shifts and word origins and can, as a result, recognise cognates and other relationships where most people cannot.
+Does my obsession for language affect the way I interact with the world?
+Well, I strive toward impeccable grammar and usage in both speech and writing, I can effortlessly and almost instantaneously dissect a sentence and indicate word origin and I can now recognise cognates and other relationships where most people do not.